theshevon/the-treasure-platform/readme.md

 To deploy the React application, simplt navigate into the `client` folder and run `npm start`.
 Currently, this is purely the boiler-plate code provided by Facebook.

 To deploy the express.js server locally, navigate into the `functions` sub-folder within `server` and run `firebase serve`.
-A sequence of logs should appear on the CLI along with an access URL (http://localhost:5000/comp30022app/us-central1/api/`route`).
+A sequence of logs should appear on the CLI along with an access URL (http://localhost:5000/comp30022app/us-central1/api/ `route`).

 To commit changes and deploy the server globally, do the same as mentioned above, but instead of `firebase serve`, run `firebase deploy`.